ContainerOrchestration/Labs/Orchestration-DockerSwarm/TPs/TP6_DockerMachine.md

 If using '*Docker Desktop*' for Windows you already have *docker-machine*' installed, you can skip to <a href="#2-using-docker-machine"> step 2</a> "*Using docker-machine*" below.

-## 1. Download docker-machine on CentOS 7
+## 1. Using docker-machine on Kali Linux

+Recuperate the digital ocean key from your instructor.

+Place it in ~/.digitaloceanrc

 Go to the page [https://github.com/docker/machine/releases](https://github.com/docker/machine/releases) and download the latest Linux binary, e.g. [docker-machine-Linux-x86_64](https://github.com/docker/machine/releases/download/v0.15.0/docker-machine-Linux-x86_64).